nehabansal1688/website-perf-improvements/README.md

  __ux vitals__
  1) TTI - time ot intractive
- 2) TBT - time b/w FCP -TTI- blocked time
+ 2) TBT - time b/w FCP -TTI- blocked time, sum of all tasks which are taking more than 50ms
  3) INP - interaction to next paint - give you all interaction which were below the mark - TTI is subset of INP
  4) FID - first inpoit deplay